Derv-OFlynn/Fallout3rdYear/1_ClientServingProgramming/CA1 Notes.md

 ![](https://i.imgur.com/VYOqIHX.png)

 The protocols upon which this model is based (<mark style="background: #FF5582A6;">TCP and IP</mark>) fuelled the early growth of the <mark style="background: #FF5582A6;">Internet</mark>:
-- TCP and IP were adapted because there were available
+- TCP and IP were adapted because they were available
 - The ISO protocols on the other hand were still being developed

 The <mark style="background: #FF5582A6;">TCP/IP Reference Model</mark> was developed <mark style="background: #FF5582A6;">after</mark> the protocols.